michaelpradel/WebAppWalker/README.md

 This repository provides the source code of our implementation.
 The easiest way to experiment with EventBreak is to use this [Virtualbox VM image](http://www.eecs.berkeley.edu/~pradel/EventBreak_OOPSLA_Artifact2.tar.gz), where EventBreak, all its requirements, and several benchmark applications are pre-installed.
 The image contains a file README_EventBreak_Artifact.txt with instructions on how to use it.

+WebAppWalker has been tested with Firefox versions up to 39.0 and currently does not support newer versions.